monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-10-no_more_js is a script that deletes all js files 11-directories counts the number of directories 12-newest_files is ascript to list files in order of creation
+10-no_more_js is a script that deletes all js files 11-directories counts the number of directories 12-newest_files is ascript to list files in order of creation 13-unique is a script that returns the unique entries in a file